Free Functional Inequalities on the Circle: Transportation, Log-Sobolev and HWI inequalities

 Since $V''(x)=Q''(e^{ix})\ge (\rho-1/2)$ for $x\in [t,t+2\pi)$ we get that

 and thus it suffices to prove that

 At this point we can use the variational characterization of the minimizer $\mu_{Q}$ to justify that

-for $x$ in $[t,t+2\pi)$.
-By Corollary~\ref{c:2} we know that the support of $\mu_{Q,t}$ is the whole interval $[t,t+2\pi)$ and the last integral above has to be taken as a principal value integral.
-From here, and the fact that the means of both $\mu_{Q,t}$ and $\mu_{t}$ are equal, we obtain the following identities
+for $x$ in $[t,t+2\pi)$ and the integral above has to be taken in the sense of a principal value integral.
+By Corollary~\ref{c:2} we know that the support of $\bar{\mu}_{Q,t}$ is the whole interval $[t,t+2\pi)$.
+From here, and the fact that the means of both $\bar{\mu}_{Q,t}$ and $\bar{\mu}_{t}$ are equal, we obtain the following crucial identities

 Further, since $\frac{1}{2}x^{2}+\log(\sin(x))$ is concave on $[0,\pi)$, we have that for $a,b\in[0,\pi)$

 and this with $a=(\theta(x)-\theta(y))/2$, $b=(x-y)/2$, $x>y$, completes the proof. \qedhere \end{proof}